jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AttributeError: module 'src.telephone' has no attribute 'text'

-* another one for the list of Exceptions_ encountered
+* I add it to the list of Exceptions_ encountered

   .. code-block:: python